ashleyfarrugia89/dremio-data-security-client/README.md

 | filter_identifier 	| Identifier for the filter that we are using to impose the row-level data access 	|
 | criteria_identifier 	| Identifier for the criteria that we will use within the policy to determine the rows to return for the row-level data access|

 ### Rules Entity
 The rules entity is used to determine who should have access to which objects and what access they should have.
-This can be provided via .csv file or it can use an external source through a Dremio VDS.
+This can be provided via a .csv file or it can use an external source through a Dremio VDS.
 This means that your rules can be derived from a centrally managed source e.g., Postgres., to ensure consistent access control is enabled throughout the organisation.
 The following Table gives an example of what this rules entity should look like.

 | User  	| Dataset  | Criteria 	| Access 	| Path 	| Filter 	| ParentPath 	|
 |---	|:---	|:--- |:--- |:--- |:---|	---|
 | ashley.farrugia@dremio.com  	| nyc_trips  | CMT 	|  SELECT 	|  CoreDataAccessLayer 	| vendor_id 	| BusinessDataAccessLayer 	|
 | ashley.farrugia@dremio.com  	| nyc_trips  | DDS 	|  SELECT 	|  CoreDataAccessLayer 	| vendor_id 	| BusinessDataAccessLayer 	|

+,where <i>User</i> is the username that we want to change the privilege for, <i>Dataset</i> is the VDS the permissions will be applied to, <i>Criteria</i> is the filter criteria for providing row-level control, <i>Access</i> the permission applied to the Dataset, <i>Path</i> is the absolute path inside Dremio</i>, <i>Filter</i> is the column that we will filter by; for row-level fine-grained control, and <i>ParentPath</i> the absolute path for the VDS that the row-level access permissions are applied to.

+If you have any questions or issues then please contact me [ashley.farrugia@dremio.com](mailto:ashley.farrugia@dremio.com).